Accessibility statement

 Areas for further work or review

-The University is currently undertaking a full review of the award and progression rules, with a view to implementation in 2023.
-The review is partly motivated by a recent revision of the modular scheme framework, which will apply to all programmes from the 2023/24 academic year, along with a shift to a semesterised calendar.
-No major changes to the classification algorithm are currently planned.
+The University has undertaken a full review of the award and progression rules, implemented from 2023/24.
+The review was partly motivated by a recent revision of the modular scheme framework, which applied to all programmes from the 2023/24 academic year, along with a shift to a semesterised calendar.